Search the site:

 • Have a basic knowledge of Linux

-• There are additional technical requirements that depend on what type of product is being tested (for example – software for the automotive industry, mobile applications, web sites, games, etc.)
+• Programming skills and hands-on experience with test automation tools.
+There are additional technical requirements that depend on what type of product is being tested (for example – software for the automotive industry, mobile applications, websites, games, etc.)

 • Certificates – Although not mandatory, certificates provide additional credibility to a QA specialist job.
 There are many certificates that are issued for the completion of courses.
 The one that is internationally accepted is issued by the ISTQB.
-More information about ISTQB and the certificates it issues can be found here.

 Useful Tips and Resources to Start You on the Path of QA

-• Crowd testing platforms – a good starting point to get experience in testing various digital products.
+• Crowd testing platforms.
+A good starting point to get experience in testing various digital products.

-• Courses – both online and offline courses provide the fundamentals of testing.
+• Courses.
+Both online and offline courses provide the fundamentals of testing.
 As an added benefit, they also provide certification which can be an advantage when applying for a QA position.

 • Never rely on courses and theoretical preparation alone.
 Practical experience is key here.

-• Join online QA communities – the general benefit here is that you will get to interact with other QAs.
+• Join online QA communities. the general benefit here is that you will get to interact with other QAs.
 That way you can get advice, experience, and even job offers.

 • Attend QA conferences and events.
 That’s one more way to engage with the community and gain valuable experience.